junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 	public Time implicitPreciseTest(final Task task, final List<Task> taskList, final TimeType executionCase, final ProcessingUnit pu, final CPURta cpurta)

-This method derives the response time of the observed task according to the classic response time equation but in the implicit communication paradigm.
+This method derives response time of the observed task according to the classic response time equation but in the implicit communication paradigm.
 In the implicit communication paradigm which is introduced by AUTOSAR, a task copies in its required data (labels) to its local memory in the beginning of execution, computes in the local memory and finally copies out the result to the shared memory.
 Due to these copy-in & copy-out costs, extra time should be added up to the task's execution time and this is done by `getLocalCopyTimeArray` (for the details, see :ref:`method-local-copy-implicit`) which is a method from `RTARuntimeUtil` class.
 As a result, the task's execution time gets longer but its period should be the same as before.